momenabdelkarim/cse-412-class-project/README.md

   In the details view, users have the option to add the item to a playlist.
 See [Adding to a Playlist](https://github.com/momenabdelkarim/cse-412-class-project/blob/main/README.md#adding-to-a-playlist) for more information

 ### Adding to a Playlist
-  To add a song, episode, or comedy special to a playlist, navigate to the "All Media" tab and select the auditory media that contains that item.
-Double click on the media to display the detail window and right click on an item and select the a playlist of choice.
+  To add a song, episode, or comedy special to a playlist, navigate to the detail window of the auditory media that contains the item you wish to add to the a playlist - see [Auditory Media Details](https://github.com/momenabdelkarim/cse-412-class-project#auditory-media-details) for more information - and right click on an item and select the a playlist of choice.

   |   |   |
   |:-:|:-:|